#TeenMom2's Javi Marroquin Reacts To Kailyn Lowry's Outing With Another Man

 “She really has nothing to do with Chris, the father,” E!
 News’ insider shared.
 “She plans on raising the baby on her own.”

-In addition to her child with Javi Marroquin, Lowry also mom to seven-year-old Isaac from her previous relationship with ex-boyfriend Jo Rivera, who also shares a young daughter with his fiancee Vee Torres.
+In addition to her child with Javi Marroquin, Lowry also mom to 7-year-old Isaac from her previous relationship with ex-boyfriend Jo Rivera, who also shares a young daughter with his fiancee Vee Torres.

-Kailyn Lowry and her co-stars, including Jenelle Evans, Leah Messer and Chelsea Houska, are expected to return to MTV later this year in Teen Mom 2 Season 8.
+Kailyn Lowry and her co-stars, including Jenelle Evans, Leah Messer, and Chelsea Houska, are expected to return to MTV later this year in Teen Mom 2 Season 8.
 Javi Marroquin and Jo Rivera are also expected to appear.

 [Featured Image by Frazer Harrison/Getty Images]